underground-software/fedora-rpi4/kernel-fedora.md

 cd && https://gitlab.com/cki-project/kernel-ark
 ```

 The "os-build" branch is the master for kernel-ark and one should open merg e requests (MRs) against this branch.

+More information on the Always Ready Kernel is available [here](https://cki-project.gitlab.io/kernel-ark/)

 3. Use of Fedora Linux as a development environment is encouraced but not required.
 However, the following may need substantial tweaking to work on non-Fedora distributions